-If the colleague doesn’t turn up for the appeal meeting without telling us in advance, we’ll rearrange it and write to confirm the new details using template letter PIP16.
-If they don’t turn up for the rearranged meeting, we’ll consider the matter closed and write to confirm this (template letter PIP17) – unless there are exceptional circumstances, in which case we’ll rearrange it once more.
+If the colleague doesn’t turn up for the appeal meeting without telling us in advance, we’ll rearrange it and write to confirm the new details using template letter PIP16 (below).
+If they don’t turn up for the rearranged meeting, we’ll consider the matter closed and write to confirm this (template letter PIP17, below) – unless there are exceptional circumstances, in which case we’ll rearrange it once more.
 Any rescheduled meetings will usually be within a week of the original meeting time.

 Once the appeal manager has reached their decision, they should confirm it to the colleague in writing.
-This will normally be within 14 calendar days, but if it’s going to take longer we’ll keep the colleague informed (template letter PIP18).
+This will normally be within 14 calendar days, but if it’s going to take longer we’ll keep the colleague informed (template letter PIP18, below).
 The appeal manager may decide to:

-- Reject the appeal (template letter PIP19 - 21 - find on the intranet) – so the original decision is upheld
+- Reject the appeal (template letter PIP19 - 21, templates below) – so the original decision is upheld

-- Uphold the appeal - (template letter PIP22 & 24 - find on the intranet)
+- Uphold the appeal - (template letter PIP22 & 24, templates below)

 - Uphold the appeal – and overturn the dismissal (template letter PIP23, below)

 This ends the appeals process.